yt-feng/bloomberg-china-show-2026-06-05/README.md

-# Bloomberg China Show Download
+# bbg China Show Download

 One-command workflow for downloading Bloomberg video pages through the direct-first background path, without using the foreground Chrome browser by default.
 The proxy subscription is only a fallback.